 3- Stop the me-me-me attitude

-So, this Christmas and New Year’s Eve try to be thankful about the food on your table, the presents under the tree, the loud kids around, the old jokes that your father tells every year and the drunk uncle Harry.
+So, this Christmas and New Year’s Eve, try to be thankful for the food on your table, the presents under the tree, the loud kids around, the old jokes that your father tells every year and the drunk uncle Harry.